Compliance and security features in Exchange Online Archiving

 Encryption between on-premises servers and Exchange Online Archiving

 TLS is used to encrypt the connection between email servers to help prevent spoofing and provide confidentiality for messages in transit.
-TLS is also used for securing on-premises mail server traffic to Office 365 data centers for Exchange Online Archiving.
+TLS is also used for securing on-premises mail server traffic to Microsoft datacenters for Exchange Online Archiving.

 Encrypting between clients and Exchange Online Archiving

 Client connections to Exchange Online Archiving use the following encryption methods to enhance security:

 SSL is used for securing Outlook, Outlook on the web, and Exchange Web Services traffic, using TCP port 443.

 Client connections to on-premises servers do not change with the introduction of Exchange Online Archiving.